 Kantayya is a Sundance Fellow and a TED Fellow.
 She was also a finalist for the ABC/Disney Directing Program.
 A William D. Fulbright Scholar, she has lectured at Princeton, Yale, Stanford, USC, among others.
 She has received recognition from the Sundance Documentary Program, IFP Spotlight on Documentary, New York Women in Film and Television, and the Jerome Hill Centennial.

 Catching the Sun The Future of the American Dream Is Green

 There’s a race afoot for the clean energy future—the foremost global economic opportunity of our time.
 Already more than half of the new energy that’s coming online globally is from renewable sources.
 It represents a trillion dollar industry.
 And all over the world, countries are making a transition.
 Some countries will actually leap-frog the grid and catapult into a distributed future.
-President Obama has said “the country that leads in clean energy will be the country that leads the 21st Century.”
+President Barack Obama said “the country that leads in clean energy will be the country that leads the 21st Century.”
 The U.S. can help lead a global transition to clean energy that can rebuild the ladder of economic opportunity in America.
 Solving the energy crisis could be a party of innovation, invention, and economic opportunity through disruptive technologies that democratize energy.
 If we are to succeed in retrofitting the nation for clean energy, a new generation of workers must be trained to confront the massive technological challenges that lie ahead.
 But who wins and who loses?
 What does building a ‘green economy’ actually look like on the ground?